AlbionsRefuge/bubbles-faq/general-questions.md

 ##### Beauty of customization

-I was thinking that we should wrote few lines about the fact that you can always make improvements to base code.
-You can dig into scripts and change single values, like size of the dots.
+You will have learned a little bit about customization too.
+Remember how easy it was to change the look of your bubbles just by picking different color and shape names?
+You can always make improvements to your base code.
+You can dig into scripts and change single values, like the size of the dots.
+Read more on that in the [Customization](https://github.com/AlbionsRefuge/bubbles-faq/blob/master/customization.md) section.

 ### Where is all the code that is making this happen?